"Helen Hassinger, another Chautauqua Opera Young Artist, brought a bright tone and earnest acting style to the soprano

 "Renowned soprano Helen Hassinger has created a crowd-funding page to send Simon Cowell, one of the judges, to the opera so that he can get better acquainted with the demands of the art form."

 In 2018, Ms. Hassinger sang the role of Donna Anna in Chautauqua Opera's mainstage production of Don Giovanni with maestro Steven Osgood and director Ned Canty.
-Ms. Hassinger also performed Mélisande in director E. Loren Meeker's praised production of Pelléas et Mélisande with Boston University Opera Institute, where she was the 2018 recipient of the Phyllis Curtin Award.
+Ms. Hassinger also performed Mélisande in director E. Loren Meeker's praised production of Pelléas et Mélisande with the Boston University Opera Institute, where she was the 2018 recipient of the Phyllis Curtin Award.
 A supporter of new works, she sang the role of Isabel in Conrad Cumming and Mark Campbell's workshop of their new opera, Again and Again, and Again.